-Do people really lose weight with them long term and keep it off or are they just the latest fad conjured up by the diet industry to suck money out of consumers wallets?
+Do people lose weight with them long-term and keep it off, or are they just the latest fad conjured up by the diet industry to suck money out of consumers’ wallets?

 It’s been around for a few years now, so it must work, right?

 Not necessarily.
-There are many things that are tens or even hundreds of years old that don’t work, are old wife’s tales or just plain fiction.
+Many things are tens or even hundreds of years old that don’t work.

-People desperate for the quick and easy fix are gullible and willing to believe just about anything to have some beacon of hope to hang onto, eve though deep down they know it’s not true.
+People desperate for a quick and easy fix are gullible and willing to believe just about anything to have some beacon of hope to hang onto, even though deep down they know it’s not true.

 But a faction of those that attend these meets truly believe it.

 The same goes for diets.
-They want it to be true so bad that it is true for them, whether the science or empirical evidence supports it or not.
+They want it to be true so badly that it is true for them, whether the science or empirical evidence supports it or not.

-So, below we will answer all the top questions people just like you have been searching for online about low carb dieting and its effectiveness or potential lack thereof.
+So, below we will answer all the top questions that people just like you have been searching online about low-carb dieting and its effectiveness (or potential lack thereof).

 How Much Can I Lose In Two Weeks On A Low Carb Diet?

-It’s not uncommon citing empirical evidence that it’s possible to lose as much as 20 to even 25 pounds in the first two weeks.
+It’s not uncommon to cite empirical evidence that it’s possible to lose as much as 20 to even 25 pounds in the first two weeks.
 However, we would like to caution you that the majority of that weight will be water weight and not actual fat loss.

 How Much Can I Lose In One Month On A Low Carb Diet?

-Empirical evidence shows that many people lose as much as 20 to 30 pounds in the first month on a low carb diet.
-However, as stated above the majority of the first weight that you’ll lose will most assuredly be water.
-The amount of fat that clinical studies suggest that you might lose should range in between 7 and 18 pounds.
+Empirical evidence shows that many people lose as much as 20 to 30 pounds in the first month on a low-carb diet.
+However, as stated above, the majority of the first weight that you’ll lose will most assuredly be water.
+The amount of fat that clinical studies suggest that you might lose should range between 7 and 18 pounds.

 How Many Carbohydrates Can You Eat On A Low Carb Diet?

 Most diets will have you consuming between 30 and 50 grams of carbohydrates per day.
-Oddly enough, according to several studies it’s not the amount of carbs that you eat per say, but the continued weight loss depends on the amount of protein that you consume.
+Oddly enough, according to several studies, it’s not the number of carbs that you eat per say, but the continued weight loss depends on the amount of protein that you consume.

 Are Cheat Days Allowed On A Low Carbohydrate Diet?

-Yes, they are and as a matter of fact they are recommended.
-However, you should not think of it as a cheat day but rather a cheat meal.
+Yes, they are, and as a matter of fact, they are recommended.
+However, you should not think of it as a “cheat day” but rather a “cheat meal.”
 You could pack in some serious sugar calories in a full day.
-However, having just one meal seems to only take you out of ketosis for a short period of time.
+However, having just one meal seems to only take you out of ketosis for a short period.

-The real goal with a cheat meal is to raise the metabolism up, shock the body back into change and allow you to deal with any cravings you may have been having since the last cheat meal.
+The real goal of a cheat meal is to raise the metabolism, shock the body back into change, and allow you to deal with any cravings you may have been having since the last cheat meal.

 Most people will have a cheat meal once per week.
 However, empirical evidence suggests that once every 10 to 14 days is preferable.

-The reason being that, you stay in ketosis longer and you still get your mental breaks on a short enough time frame so that you still look forward to them.
+The reason is that you stay in ketosis longer and you still get your mental breaks in a short enough time frame.
+So that you still look forward to them.

 Is Fruit Allowed On A Low Carbohydrate Diet?

-For the most part no. However, a small serving of extremely low-calorie berries, such as strawberries can be had by most while still remaining in ketosis.
-Fruit is generally just way too high in carbohydrates to keep you below your threshold that allows your body to keep making ketones.
+For the most part, no. However, a small serving of extremely low-calorie berries, such as strawberries, can be had by most while remaining in ketosis.
+Fruit is generally just way too high in carbohydrates to keep you below your threshold, which allows your body to keep making ketones.

 The ratios of food volume just favor vegetables.
 As an example, you can have 4 cups of broccoli for the same net carbs as 10 to 12 grapes.
 You’ll stay fuller longer and have better bowel movements with the broccoli.